God in the midst – A reflection on OTN’s national gathering

 I have the deep pleasure of glimpsing so many moments of God moving among us.
 The day offers time for Open Table members to come together, worship, hear of the work and achievements of the network, discuss theological ideas, meet new people, be held in prayer.
 Within all of these things I witness the small moments of community within which God’s glory can be seen in glimpses and glimmers.

 I reflect back on The Wounded Healer.
-At The Open Table national gathering I see the goodness of God move in a messy and holy community, filled with people whose stories I have been gifted the honour of hearing as part of my research.
+At the Open Table Network national gathering I see the goodness of God move in a messy and holy community, filled with people whose stories I have been gifted the honour of hearing as part of my research.

 In those small moments throughout the day I see the fruits of the labour of those wounded healers.
 I am honoured to be counted among them.
 God, present in the midst of us.